 The history of the Cuberd name began with the ancient Anglo-Saxon tribes of Britain.
 The name is derived from the personal name Jacob.
 The surname Cuberd is derived from Cob, which is a pet form of the name Jacob, and is supplemented by the common diminutive suffix -et.
 Some experts state that the surname Cuberd is a nickname derived from the Old English word cubit, which means elbow.
 One expert is dumbfounded: "I cannot explain the somewhat common and well-known surname, unless it be a diminutive or corruption of a personal name. "

 The surname Cuberd was first found in Norfolk, where Geoffrey Cobet and Roger Cobet were both listed in the Hundredorum Rolls of 1273.

 Early History of the Cuberd family

-Another 153 words (11 lines of text) covering the years 1400 and 1566 are included under the topic Early Cuberd History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cuberd research.
+Another 77 words (6 lines of text) covering the years 1400 and 1566 are included under the topic Early Cuberd History in all our PDF Extended History products and printed products wherever possible.

 Cuberd Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Cuberd family name include Cubitt, Cowbitt, Cobbett, Cubyt, Cubbert, Cubit and many more.